IsoNet-cryoET/IsoNet2/README.md

 ### 2.1.0 Launch GUI

-Launch the GUI using `IsoNet2 -no-sandbox &`
+Launch the GUI by entering `IsoNet2 -no-sandbox &` into your terminal.

 ### 2.1.1 Prepare Star